The1stMartian/Cut-And-Run-Seq-Demo/ReadMe.md

 ## Conclusions
 - While it would be preferable to run a quantitative comparison between the original and re-run data using a Pearson correlation calculation, qualitative analyses were the only option available.
-- Reproducibility between sample replicates was clearly defined using IDR
+- Reproducibility between sample replicates was clearly defined using IDR, suggesting internal consistency.
-- Qualitatively, peak location and general profiles appeared to match the original data quite consistently.
+- Qualitatively, peak location and general profiles appeared to match the original data, strongly suggesting that my pipeline functions properly.
+- Small disparities between my figures and the author's figure 5D raise the possibilty that there may be minor errors in the manuscript.